 Payment versus payment

-Poverty Reduction and Growth Trust Fund (PRGT)
+Poverty Reduction and Growth Trust (PRGT)

 Purchasing power of money

-Real interest rate
+Real rate of interest

 Regional banks and savings banks